• Skip to primary navigation

 Pair it with my homemade cornbread croutons for a surprisingly easy but very impressive salad if you're serving company.
 Or add a homemade buttermilk drop biscuit for the bread roll.

-I've also used this herb dressing as a dip for fresh vegetables or even potato chips.
+I've also used this herb dressing as a dip for fresh vegetables or even potato chips or fried pickles.

 You could use it as a chicken marinade for baked chicken to keep it nice and juicy.